danielwestermann/ThePostgreSQLGame/Readme.md

 # The PostgreSQL Game

 The goal of this game is to get the passwords for the various user accounts in the PostgreSQl cluster.
 Retriving a password for a user unlocks the ability to get the password for the next user.
 Usernames are postgres, postgres1, postgres2, and so on.
 As soon as yoy have the password for the next user, connect as that user and proceed with the next level.
+You should also continue to work in the last database which was used for the previous level.

 This is heavily inspired by https://overthewire.org/wargames/bandit/ which does more or less the same on the operating system level.
 The reason for all this is, to get people trained on basic PostgreSQL stuff.